Mordarski-Networks/Mordarski-Networks-assets/hosts/README.md

 ## How do I add this to my hosts file?

-For Windows 10 and Windows 11, rename smord-hosts-file.txt to hosts (Without .txt) and overwrite the file
+For Windows 10 and Windows 11, rename *hosts.txt* to hosts (Without .txt) and overwrite the file

 ```
 C:\Windows\System32\drivers\etc\hosts
 ```

-For Linux, rename smord-hosts-file.txt to hosts (Without .txt) and overwrite the file
+For Linux, rename *hosts.txt* to hosts (Without .txt) and overwrite the file

 ```
 /etc/hosts
 ```

-For MacOS, rename smord-hosts-file.txt to hosts (Without .txt) and overwrite the file
+For MacOS, rename *hosts.txt* to hosts (Without .txt) and overwrite the file

 ```
 /private/etc/hosts
 ```

-*Note: If you don't want to overwrite the hosts file, you can simply copy the text in "smord-hosts-file.txt" and put it into your own hosts file.*
+*Note: If you don't want to overwrite the hosts file, you can simply copy the text in hosts.txt and put it into your own hosts file.
+There is a 0.0.0.0 version available in the zero folder.*

 ## Is there any GUI programs that allow you to edit a hosts file?